AraBlocks/RFCs/text/0000-afs-contract-standard.md

 #### owner

 The owner of this AFS.
-This is the only address that can modify the storage of this AFS contract.
+This is the only address that can modify the storage and pricing of this AFS contract.

 ``` solidity
 address public owner_